Enemy at the Gates (2001)

 Nikita Khruschev: Perhaps you'd prefer to avoid the red tape.

-Vasilli: He shot him on the run.
+Vassili Zaitsev: He shot him on the run.
 It was an impossible shot.

-Vasilli: You've promised people a victory I can't deliver.
+Vassili Zaitsev: You've promised people a victory I can't deliver.
 I don't stand a chance against this man.

 Nikita Khrushchev: Write it then - "Vasilli Zaitsev is *not* dead.
 This is what he had for breakfast this morning, here's a picture of him reading today's newspaper."
 You're the poet.

-Danilov: I want to help you, Vassili.
+Commisar Danilov: I want to help you, Vassili.
 Let me do one last thing, something useful for a change.

-[Takes off his helmet]
+[takes off his helmet]

-Danilov: Let me show you where the Major is.
+Commisar Danilov: Let me show you where the Major is.